Find Top-Rated Heat Pump Installation Contractors in UK

 The key difference between air source and geothermal heat pumps lies in where they get their heat:

-Geothermal heat pumps use the stable temperature of the earth as their heat exchange medium.
-They are more expensive to install due to the ground loop requirements, but their efficiency remains consistent even in extreme weather.
+Geothermal heat pumps use the stable temperature of the earth as their heat source.
+They are more expensive to install due to the ground loop system, but their efficiency remains consistent even in very cold or hot climates.

 What is a dual-fuel heat pump system?